rlnq/homework10/README.md

 > RUN apt-get update && apt-get install -y iputils-ping
 > CMD bash

-* run two containers, one with private and public networks, second only with private network:
+* running two containers, one with private and public networks, the other with only private network:
 > ```
 > docker run -d --rm --name priv-app --network private task2:latest sleep 1200
 > docker run -d --rm --name pub-app --network public task2:latest sleep 1200

 <img width="1240" alt="Screenshot 2023-01-27 at 01 15 35" src="https://user-images.githubusercontent.com/117667360/214971865-14b27e05-a55c-4db8-a30a-94306398e259.png">

-* connect our container to private network:
+* connecting the container to a private network:
 > `docker network connect private pub-app`

+* executing a command in a running container
+> `docker exec -it priv-app sh`

-## We will see the following configurations of Docker networks:
+## We will see the following Docker network configurations:

 #### Public network